uncreative-commons/the-sweet-escape/README.md

 The Sweet Escape (aka, candies)
 =======
-This is our submission for the 2013 51-hour long HGDA game jam.
+This is our submission for the 2013 51-hour long HGDA game jam (http://www.hellenicgamejam.com)

 Realtime multiplayer platforming game with shared arena.
 Uses node.js + socket.io for sync, phaser.js for rendering.
 Tilemaps edited with tiled, artwork mostly created in Photoshop.

 The general gameplay idea is cooperative platformer/puzzle solving with friends or other internet anons.

-It is running live @ http://uncreative.korny.cc/. iOS & android are also supported, with Onscreen controls, but there might be some scaling issues.
+It is running live @ http://uncreative.korny.cc

+Mobile devices are also supported, but there might be some scaling issues.

 How to run it locally